-Dr. Bogdanos has done extensive research in the United States and in Europe in Byzantine literature and music and has published several studies in scholarly journals.
-His work has taken him to the national libraries of Athens, Vienna, Rome, Munich and Paris.
+Dr. Bogdanos conducted extensive research in the United States and in Europe in Byzantine literature and music and has published several studies in scholarly journals.
+His work took him to the national libraries of Athens, Vienna, Rome, Munich and Paris.
 In 1978 and 1985 he was given grants by the American Council of Learned Societies to carry out research on the seminal influence of Byzantine music and hymnology on the rise of liturgical drama in the Western Church.
-He has taught Byzantine musical theory and has transcribed and translated a large body of medieval and contemporary Byzantine chant.
+He taught Byzantine musical theory and transcribed and translated a large body of medieval and contemporary Byzantine chant.

-Dr. Bogdanos has been a chanter and choir director and has written choral music for the Divine Liturgy and various special services for the Greek Orthodox Church.
+Dr. Bogdanos was a chanter and choir director and wrote choral music for the Divine Liturgy and various special services for the Greek Orthodox Church.

 Vivian G. Cardwell began singing in the choir at Annunciation Greek Orthodox Church in Milwaukee, Wisconsin, along with her five older siblings, when she was a child.
 Her oldest brother, Alex Georges, directed the choir, and when he left Milwaukee to attend law school, he turned his choir over to Vivian.
 She was 13.

 During the years Vivian was in graduate school in Chicago, she rode the train home to Milwaukee every weekend to play the organ and sing in the choir.